-A quick look at the role of administrators in your intranet
+A quick look at the role of administrators in Jostle's platform

 The trick is to assign the right people to the right area.
 That way, instead of having one overall administrator spreading themselves too thin trying to manage multiple areas, each area can be assigned its own content owners - ones who are best suited to creating, organizing, and maintaining the type of content to be found there.